Mountain House Flag Football

 1. The ball is live at the snap of the ball and remains live until the play is dead.

-2. Play is ruled “dead” when any of these conditions are met and the ball is marked where it's dead except for section f) below:
+2. Play is ruled “dead” when any of the following conditions are met, and the ball is marked where it's dead except for section f) below:

-3. In the case of an inadvertent whistle, the play is considered dead and is replayed from the original line of scrimmage.
+3. In the case of an inadvertent whistle, the play is considered dead and is replayed from the spot of the ball when the whistle occurred or the line of scrimmage (the team in possession of the ball gets to choose).
 Ref does not have discretion to “play on”.

 VIII.
 Running

-1. The Quarterback may not run past the line of scrimmage with the ball unless the ball is first handed off (ball has to clearly leave the QB) or lateraled or pitched to another player.
+1. The Quarterback may not run past the line of scrimmage with the ball unless the ball is first handed off (the ball must clearly leave the Quarterback) or lateraled or pitched to another player.

 IX.
 Receiving